🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 pros-image

-Good for tiny projects and personal tasks.
+good for small projects and personal tasks

 pros-image

-Ideal for Kanban enthusiasts
+ideal for Kanban enthusiasts

 pros-image

-Simple and easy-to-use interface
+simple and easy-to-use interface

 Cons